 PathoSans Hospital Grade Disinfectant and All-Purpose Cleaner

-Healthcare facilities can clean to a high level of health and safety using PathoSans hospital grade disinfectant and all-purpose cleaner.
-Cleaning is critical to creating a positive patient experience and improving patient and worker safety.
-PathoSans on-site generation systems create electrochemically-activated (ECA) solutions that clean and sanitize: PathoClean and PathoCide.
+Healthcare facilities can clean to a high level of health using PathoSans hospital grade disinfectant and all-purpose cleaner.
+Cleaning is critical to creating a positive patient experience and improving patient and worker health.
+PathoSans on-site generation systems create electrochemically-activated (ECA) solutions that clean and sanitize: PathoClean® and PathoCide®.
 Together, they kill 99.999% of microbes on a surface, helping reduce the risk of healthcare-associated infections (HAIs).